SherG/sherrieg/content/blog/boomers-work/index.md

 (<a href="https://hbr.org/2019/08/5-ways-to-respond-to-ageism-in-a-job-interview" target="blank">Source</a>)

 When I was in my 20s I thought people in their 40s were old and over the hill!
 (What did I know?)
+It seems these stereotypes exist in each generation.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The only people who seem to know how old millennials are, are millennials.<br><br>Boomers think we’re still in college, and Gen Z thinks we belong in a nursing home.</p>&mdash; Mina Markham (@MinaMarkham) <a href="https://twitter.com/MinaMarkham/status/1552634642854924288?ref_src=twsrc%5Etfw">July 28, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I wonder why we fixate on stereotypes instead of seeing individuals.
-These conceptions/images certainly aren't being created by a 64-year old <a href="https://www.tonal.com/blog/introducing-tony-hortons-new-workouts-with-tonal/" target="blank">Tony Horton</a> or 60-year old <a href="https://variety.com/2022/film/news/tom-cruise-days-off-work-1235278344/" target="blank">Tom Cruise</a>  . . .
+When it comes to boomers, these conceptions/images certainly aren't being created by a 64-year old <a href="https://www.tonal.com/blog/introducing-tony-hortons-new-workouts-with-tonal/" target="blank">Tony Horton</a> or 60-year old <a href="https://variety.com/2022/film/news/tom-cruise-days-off-work-1235278344/" target="blank">Tom Cruise</a>  . . .

-Nor are they created by tech boomers like Lynda Weinman, online advertising guru Leslie Laredo, or the late Steve Jobs: all people known for their brilliant and creative thinking.
+Nor are they created by tech boomers like Lynda Weinman, online advertising guru Leslie Laredo, or the late Steve Jobs: all people known for their brilliant, creative thinking and entrepreneurship.

 ## What is energy in work anyway?

+Is energy indicated by an outward display of enthusiasm?
+This may be more natural to extroverts and can be faked.

+Is it based on excitement?
+This is a passing feeling-state, that may be affected by what you just ate! ("I just overloaded on carbs and I'm not feeling very excited now!")

-I think of energy as being not based on outward display of enthusiasm (which may be more natural to extroverts and can be faked), or based on excitement (a passing feeling-state), but based on an ability to be steady, disciplined, and committed, which is rooted in your volition.
+Is it based on an ability to be steady, disciplined, and committed, which is rooted in your volition?

 Volition is like a muscle: it's either strong or it can be made that way.

 So does energy -- at its root -- begin with a choice to exercise volition?

-Back to the HBR article: I concur with analytics maestro Avinash Kaushik who once quipped "All data in aggregate is crap."
-So "averages" collected on age groups don't mean much, do they?
+Back to the HBR article.
+Analytics maestro Avinash Kaushik once quipped "All data in aggregate is crap."
+That's true.
+And "averages" collected on age groups don't mean much, do they?

-However, they can spur us to focus on the individual and their merits rather than a blob-like stereotype.
+However, like the Twitter joke above, they can spur us to focus on the individual and their merits rather than on a blob-like stereotype.